cleanestpoison/chim-anthropic-cache-connector/README.md

 Drag copy the contents inside the HerikaServer folder into your local HerikaServer folder:
 \wsl.localhost\DwemerAI4Skyrim3\var\www\html\HerikaServer

-DO NOT use Troubleshooting->Current LLM/AI Connection Test.
-Use Immersion->Chat instead.
-YOU MUST clear the contents of the \wsl.localhost\DwemerAI4Skyrim3\var\www\html\HerikaServer\temp folder every time you are done using Immersion->Chat.

 In the CHIM webUI, set Configuration Depth to Experimental (use Crtl+F if struggling).

 In the CHIM webUI, navigate to (use Crtl+F if struggling):